vazquez/pixelhappiness/README.md

-Little Flame, Big Fire.
+Pixel Happiness
 ===========

-A simple boilerplate to get Ember working in Mixture, with the awesomeness of Sass.

-Includes:

-- Ember.js
-- jQuery
-- Handlebars
-- Sass
+A blog running on the flame of Ember.js